Sanglorian/orcus/Orcus Rulebook - current.md

 Unless otherwise mentioned, melee and ranged attacks have one target.
 Near and far attacks target all creatures within their area of effect, unless otherwise mentioned.

-### Power riders

-*Aftereffect:* An aftereffect takes place after the target succeeds on its saving throw against the initial effect.
-For example, “blinded (save ends); *Aftereffect:* dazed (save ends)” means the target is blinded until it succeeds on a saving throw.
-Then it is dazed until it succeeds on a saving throw.

-*Grappled (save ends):* Most grapples last until the target breaks the grapple or the grappler chooses to end the grapple.
-When a power says the target is “grappled (save ends)”, as well as those methods to end the grapple the target also makes a saving throw each turn and breaks the grapple on a success.

 ### Limited Usage

 Some special abilities have restrictions on the number of times they can be used.